By Steve Crum

 ∞∞∞∞∞

 A year later, May 22 & 23, 1909, Dockstader’s Minstrels returned to KC with their 70 minstrels.
-Love that ad wherein a Boston Herald critic states: “WHEN YOU GO TO HEAR LOU DOCKSTADER’S MINSTRELS, DON’T WEAR TIGHT CLOTHES.”
+Love that ad wherein a Boston Herald critic states: “WHEN YOU GO TO HEAR LEW DOCKSTADER’S MINSTRELS, DON’T WEAR TIGHT CLOTHES.”
 The show must have had some seam-busting laughs.
 According to an advance blurb, Al Jolson leads the performers in “a new absurdity entitled, ‘The House of Rest.’”

 The Kansas City Times preview story: